How to Make a Discord Bot in 2023

 The second filter is demand.
 Based on searching around, checking other servers, looking at what’s currently active, and keeping up with trends, is this bot idea something that’s popular and that people are actively searching for?

-Discord Bot Creation Matrix (Writebots)
+Discord Bot Creation Matrix (WriteBots)

 Draw out this diagram on a piece of paper and start putting your ideas into each square based on how they pan out.